 \begin{numclaim} We may assume that for both $\overr{F}$ and $\overl{F}$, their underlying undirected edge sets do not contain cycles. \end{numclaim} \begin{subproof} We change $r$ such that for both $\overr{F}$ and $\overl{F}$, their underlying undirected edge sets do not contain cycles.
 Assume that there is an \emph{alternating} cycle $C \subseteq \overl{F}$, meaning that its underlying edge set is a cycle and (hence) the edges alternate between being in positive and negative orientation.
-We can then create solutions $r',r''$ of \textsc{Flow} by alternatingly adding and removing edges from $C$.
-Note that we can start by either adding or removing, giving us these two different solution $r'$ and $r''$.
+We can then create solutions $r'$ and $r''$ of \textsc{Flow} by alternatingly adding and removing edges from $C$.
+Note that we can start by either adding or removing, giving us these two different solutions $r'$ and $r''$.
 Since the edges added to $r$ to form $r'$ are exactly the edges that were removed from $r$ to form $r''$, and vice versa, it holds that $\Dis(r)-\Dis(r') = -(\Dis(r)-\Dis(r''))$.
-Since $r$ is optimal, we get $\Dis(r)=\Dis(r')=\Dis(r'')$.
-We can therefore choose either $r'$ or $r''$ to replace $r$, such that $\overl{F}$ now has one cycle less without changing any of edges of $r$ outside $C$.
-Hence we can iteratively remove the cycles from $\overl{F}$ and $\overr{F}$ and obtain in polynomial time a solution $r$ to the \textsc{Flow} instance in which both $\overl{F}$ and $\overr{F}$ are forests in polynomial time. \end{subproof}
+Since $r$ is an optimal solution, we conclude $\Dis(r)=\Dis(r')=\Dis(r'')$.
+We can therefore choose either $r'$ or $r''$ to replace $r$, such that $\overl{F}$ now has one alternating cycle less without changing any of the edges of $r$ outside $C$.
+Hence we can iteratively remove the cycles from $\overl{F}$ and $\overr{F}$ and obtain an optimal solution $r$ to the \textsc{Flow} instance in which both $\overl{F}$ and $\overr{F}$ are forests in polynomial time. \end{subproof}